-In this interdisciplinary major you work with hybrid practices, emerging media, and conceptual inquiry.
-You connect ideas, traditional techniques, and emerging technologies.
-Selecting from our innovative courses, the curriculum emphasizes new applications of media, theory and practice, broad cultural perspectives and critical discourse.
+This rigorous major supports the development of interdisciplinary work through hybrid practices and emerging media embedded in conceptual inquiry.
+We explore ideas, traditional techniques, and emerging technologies.
+Our innovative courses emphasize new applications of media, theory and practice, broad cultural perspectives, and critical discourse.
 You design your own curriculum both drawn from the major as well as from other Media Arts, Studio Arts, Design Arts and Creative Writing courses.
 Supported by faculty mentorship, your exploration extends beyond studio and academic coursework to include visiting artists and scholars, lectures, field trips, internships, off-site projects, service learning, and special projects.
 We create, invent, reclaim, and investigate in the context of contemporary culture.

 Our award-winning graduates work in creative industries, attend the nation’s most prestigious graduate programs, and establish professional art practices, showing internationally.

 Chair of Media Arts; Professor and Lead Faculty, Intermedia

 Emily Ginsburg is currently Professor, and Chair of Media Arts, teaching in the Intermedia, Printmaking, MFA in Visual Studies, and MFA in Print Media Programs respectively.